muonato/silta/README.md

 SILTA is inspired by the [*Kirjuri*](https://github.com/AnttiKurittu/kirjuri) application.

-See '[Use Cases](https://github.com/muonato/silta/wiki/2-%E2%80%90-Use-cases#digital-forensics)' for digital forensics setup.

-Basic principles have been [observed and reported in documentation](https://github.com/muonato/silta/wiki/).
+Basic principles have been observed and [reported in documentation](https://github.com/muonato/silta/wiki/).
 (TRL 1)

 ## Changelog
 Update (30-MAY-2024):